 valid passports and other identity documents for you and your accompanying family members’

-marriage certificate or evidences of a de-facto relationship
+marriage certificate or evidence of a de-facto relationship

 trade or professional certificates and diplomas